noraalobaidi/TASK-React-ChatApp-Axios/README.md

 # 🤼‍♂️ Challenge

-- Update and create messages using the given APIs
+- Use the updateRoom function and endpoint to update a room.
+- Create a function called `createMsg` and use the endpoint for creating a message.

 ## here are all the APIs